naoshibaikyu/superbuddn/epilogues/template.md

 %The percent sign is what we use for narration or dialog said by no character.

 Nadine: This is an example of Nadine, with a neutral expression, saying something.
-"Nadine:" For example.

 Nadine Angry: This is an example of Nadine, but angry.
 Remember to type their names properly along with the emote (if needed).
-"Nadine Angry:" For example.

 %Right now there are several universal emotes, but most characters at the moment don't have most of these.